 where the conditional probability $p(x,y|z)$, a joint probability distribution of X and Y for each fixed value of Z ($Z=z$), is in general not equal to $p(x|z) p(y|z)$.
-The reconstructed conditional probability $q(x,y|z) =p(x|z) p(y|z)$ indicates that all direct correlations between X and Y is removed, therefore, we can construct a new joint probability distribution $q(x,y,z)$ as
+The reconstructed conditional probability $q(x,y|z) =p(x|z) p(y|z)$ indicates that all direct correlations between X and Y are removed, therefore, we can construct a new joint probability distribution $q(x,y,z)$ as

-where $p(x|z)=p(x,z)/p(z)$ and $p(y|z)=p(y,z)/p(z)$ are evaluated from the original joint probability distribution.
+where $p(x|z)=p(x,z)/p(z)$ and $p(y|z)=p(y,z)/p(z)$ are evaluated from the original probability distributions.
 The reconstructed joint probability distribution $q(x,y,z)$ is constructed from the original one $p(x,y,z)$ with all direct correlation between X and Y removed (see Fig. \ref{fig_cmi}), therefore, a natural measure to quantify the direct correlation between X and Y is the distance between these two joint probability distributions.
 The conditional mutual information (CMI) is actually such a measure.
-It is the Kullback-Leibler Divergence of $q(x,y,z)$ from $p(x,y,z)$,
+It is the KL divergence of $q(x,y,z)$ from $p(x,y,z)$,

 which quantifies the information loss when $q(x,y,z)$ is used to replace $p(x,y,z)$.
 The CMI is a good measure of direct correlation between X and Y, and one can easily show that

 which is the familiar form.